-With 330 hp in the A8, Audi’s 40-valve 4.2-liter V-8 offers an extra 20 hp over last year's model according to Automobile.com, as well as an extra 15 pound-feet of low-end torque.
-Audi claims the A8 will accelerate from 0 to 62 mph in just over 6 seconds; the top speed is limited to 155 mph.
-The longer-wheelbase, 12-cylinder version isn’t necessarily faster: Motor Trend says the direct-injection V-8 engine "gives up little to the V-12" and squeezes out up to 18 mpg on the highway.
+The V-8 offers an extra 20 hp this year, says Automobile, as well as an extra 15 pound-feet of low-end torque.
+Audi says the A8 can hit 62 mph about 6 seconds and can reach a top speed of 155 mph.
+The V-8 engine "gives up little to the V-12" according to Motor Trend, and delivers 18 mpg highway.

-Both versions of the 2008 Audi A8 use a six-speed Tiptronic automatic transmission, which according to Forbes Autos can be "taken through the gears like a manual."
-“You get an abundant rush of energy when the pedal is pushed,” Cars.com reports, “but considerable downshifting occurs on even moderate upgrades.
-Fortunately, those downshifts are smooth and prompt.”
+Both versions of the A8 use a 6-speed automatic.
+Forbes Autos says it can be "taken through the gears like a manual."
+Cars.com says "considerable downshifting occurs on even moderate upgrades," but it has no qualms with the shifts themselves.